rashad101/ELiDi/README.md

 # ELiDi
-This repository includes all the code and data for the paper ELiDi (End2end Entity Linking and Disambiguation)
+This repository includes all the code and data for the paper ELiDi (End-to-end Entity Linking and Disambiguation leveraging Word and Knowledge Graph Embeddings)

 ### Installation: